 My short answer is that there is no ideal number.
-What really matters is getting the right people in the room, viagra ed meaning those that can make a significant contribution to the discussion.
+What really matters is getting the right people in the room, meaning those that can make a significant contribution to the discussion.

-But then the person asking reframed her question, allergist “What is the maximum number of participants in a meeting?”
+But then the person asking re-framed her question, “What is the maximum number of participants in a meeting?”

 I suspect that behind this question lurks the convener´s fear of working with a large group and the common misconception that a small group is easier to manage than a large one.

 Think about it.
 In your experience, is a small group capable of

 By the same token, can you remember a large group that

 - Focused on the key issue at hand?

 - Generated and evaluated ideas?

 The success factor of a meeting is determined by the quality of the planning before the event (including clear objective, well-structured agenda, inviting the right people) and skillful facilitation of the process.